What is Teratospermia, Causes, Treatment & Diagnosis

 If and when a man has teratospermia he will not be feeling any pain therefore, the only way to diagnose teratospermia is by a seminogram.
 The semen sample is sent to the lab to study the shape of the sperm and the size of the sperm.
 In the lab, the sperm are stained using methylene blue dye.

-What is the treatment for Teratospermia?
+What is the Treatment for Teratospermia?

 The teratospermia condition is characterized by morphological abnormalities that can impact fertility by reducing the sperm’s ability to fertilize an egg.
 To combat this condition and help fertility issues, the following are a few treatment options that can be advised by the expert based on the severity of the condition: